Superalgos/Superalgos/docs/pages/suite/suite-internal-variables.md

 permalink: suite-internal-variables.html
 ---

-These are properties managed internally by the platform that are made available for using within strategies.
+These are properties managed internally by the system that are made available for using within strategies.

 | Variable | Description |
 |:---|:---|